Bayesian nonparametric mean residual life regression: Small cell lung cancer data example

-\section{Small Cell Lung Cancer Data Example}
+As shown in Figure \ref{fig:DDPMsim2post}, the model is successfully estimating the group-specific density, survival, and MRL functions, even though the simulation truth is now different from the model structure.
+In particular, the MRL function has non-standard shape which changes in a non-trivial fashion across the two groups.
+The first group MRL function depicts a rapid increase for survival times at the tail of the corresponding density.
+Regarding the proportion of data in the tail, only one out of the 250 simulated survival times has value greater than $35$.
+The MRL function point estimate does not capture the increase in that range of survival times, but the $95\%$ posterior uncertainty bands essentially include the true function.

+\section{Small cell lung cancer data example}

-In this section, we consider a dataset that describe the survival times, in days, of patients with small cell lung cancer under two treatment groups \citep{ying}.
-The patients were randomly assigned to one of two treatments referred to as Arm A and Arm B. Arm A patients received cisplatin (P) followed by etoposide (E), while Arm B patients received (E) followed by (P).
-Arm A consists of $62$ survival times, $15$ of which are right censored.
-Arm B consists of $59$ survival times, $8$ of which are right censored.
-The age of each patient upon entry is also available, however, in section 4.1, we will work with the treatment as the only covariate.
-We provide a brief discussion on the inferential results for these data under the gamma DDPMM developed in this paper with fitting the data under two independent gamma DP mixture models (DPMM) as was done in \cite{poynor:kottas}.
-We also compare formally the gamma DDPMM, to a handful of other models by computing the respective Conditional Predictive Ordinate (CPO) values.
-We also provide The age covariate is incorporated in section 4.2, and we compare the properties of the gamma DDPMM under the regression setting with the Linear DDP model developed in \cite{deiorio09}.
+We consider a dataset, provided in \cite{ying-etal:1995}, that comprises survival times, in days, of patients with small cell lung cancer.
+The data has been used as a test case for classical and Bayesian semiparametric regression models, typically, with a linear regression for a central feature (e.g., median) of the log-transformed survival times; see, e.g., \cite{kottas-krnjajic:2009} and further references therein.
+The patients were randomly assigned to one of two treatments referred to as Arm A and Arm B. Arm A patients received cisplatin (P) followed by etoposide (E), while Arm B patients received E followed by P. The Arm A group consists of $62$ survival times, $15$ of which are right censored, whereas the Arm B group consists of $59$ survival times, $8$ of which are right censored.
+The age of each patient at entry in the clinical study is also available.
+We begin the data analysis in Section~\ref{sec:lung_nocov} working with treatment as the only covariate, and incorporate the age covariate in Section~\ref{sec:lung_cov}.